MasterScrat/rl-insights/docs/curl.md

 ![Rainbow benchmarks](img/curl_rainbow.png)

 This low sample-efficiency is clearly a problem.
 Not only does it mean the experiment turn-around time is excessive, it also means that there can be little hope of bringing such methods to the real world.
-Can you imagine having to collect billions of real-world interactions?
+Can you imagine having to collect a billion real-world interactions?

 The paper we are considering takes a stab at this problem by bringing recent advances from vision and NLP to reinforcement learning.
 Contrastive learning takes advantage of data augmentation to learn more efficiently.
 CURL shows that it can be very useful in the context of RL to learn a good latent representation faster.